backloop/sportadmin-tools/README.md

 # sportadmin-tools
-Scrape website using Selenium+Python to easily travese login/password page and iframes.
+Scrape website using Selenium+Python to easily traverse login/password page and iframes.

 ## Setup
 ### Use pipenv to create a sandbox environment